searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 ### Compatible Mods
 All of my mods are fully compatible with eachother.

 **PlantEverything (by Advize)**: These two mods are fully compatible.
 If PlantEverything is installed then MoreVanillaBuildPrefabs will not touch any of the prefabs that PlantEverything adds to the cultivator so all of the plants added by PlantEverything will function as normal.
-I also highly recommend using PlantEverything as it targeted at providing a balanced and configurable experience for enabling more plant pieces and compliments MoreVanillaBuildPrefabs.
+I also highly recommend using PlantEverything as it is targeted at providing a balanced and configurable experience for enabling more plant pieces and compliments MoreVanillaBuildPrefabs.

 **Gizmo (by ComfyMods)**: Fully compatible and highly recommended if you like building.